 - Outstanding clinical training at primary hospital, affiliated hospitals and clinics

 - Diverse patient population and commitment to serve underserved populations

 - Track record of resident success in fellowships, academic positions, and primary care

 - Preeminent Faculty recognized as leaders in clinical care, research, and teaching

 - Phenomenal mentorship with national leaders in medical education

-- Supportive and inclusive program that allows residents to pursue individual career goals
+- Supportive and inclusive program that values diversity and encourages residents to pursue individual career goals

 - Easy access to Stanford School of Medicine and to Stanford University

 - Bay Area Life with abundant opportunities to spend time outdoors